 A monthly paid employee goes on sick leave on reduced pay from 15 June.
-The annual APP figure is calculated as shown in example 7B and is £18,200.
-On the following 31 March the member is still on sick leave (and, by that time, is on no pay).
-The annual APP figure of £18,200 is not increased on that 31 March and continues to be applied from 1 April.
+The annual APP figure of £18,200 is calculated as shown in example 7B.
+On the following 31 March, the member is still on sick leave.
+The annual APP figure of £18,200 is not increased on that 31 March and continues to apply from 1 April.

-If the employee is still on sick leave (with no pay) at the subsequent 31 March the figure of £18,200 will be adjusted by the annual percentage figure specified in the HM Treasury Revaluation Order.
-If this is 2%, then the annual APP figure from the second 1 April following the point when the person went on to sick leave on reduced pay will be increased to £18,564.
+If the employee is still on sick leave on the next 31 March, the annual APP of £18,200 will be adjusted by the annual percentage specified in the HM Treasury Revaluation Order.
+If this is 2%, then the annual APP figure from the second 1 April following the date the person went on to sick leave on reduced pay will be increased to £18,564.

 The member returns to work on the following 4 September.
 The employee is in the main section throughout.
-CPP1 is therefore accrued as follows:
+CPP1 accrued as follows: